Karooza/Arduboy4809/README.md

 ## Breadboard Setup

 To get started the following breadboard setup can be used:

 ![Breadboard Layout](Arduboy4809_bb.png)

 ## Custom PCB

-A custom PCB is also available which includes battery charging and boost converter circuits
+A custom PCB is also available which includes battery charging and boost converter circuits.

 ![Custom PCB](pcbArduboy4809.png)